Ardent-Group/insure-lab-fontend/README.md

 [ Do this command on your terminal to get develop branch on your local machine
 - (`git clone -b develop https://github.com/Insure-Lab/insure-lab-fontend.git`) this will clone only develop branch instead of main branch.
 Please always make sure you make PR so that it can be review and get merged]
 2. Mount your resulting local app-backend directory on your IDE (e.g. VS Code)
-3. Run npm install to fetch requisite node modules dependencies
+3. Run yarn install to fetch requisite node modules dependencies
 4. To run, see the Running the app section below.

 B. Create a branch for your development, preferably named in line with the issue assigned to you.
 E.g.,